In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Methodology and Experiment Setup

 \subsection{Datasets}

 In this study, we aim to evaluate the performance of the aforementioned SSL methods in the context of ID and OOD data.
 To this end, we use several popular ECG-arrhythmia datasets, namely, PTB-XL~\cite{wagner2020ptb}, Chapman~\cite{zheng202012}, and Ribeiro~\cite{ribeiro2020automatic}.
-Below we provide the characteristics and details of these datasets.
+Below we provide the characteristics and details of these datasets, and Table~\ref{tab:dataset-summary} provides a summary of the datasets used in this study.

-\textbf{PTB-XL.} The PTB-XL~\cite{wagner2020ptb} dataset is a publicly available resource and one of the largest of its kind for ECG signals.
+\textbf{PTB-XL.} PTB-XL~\cite{wagner2020ptb} dataset is a publicly available resource and one of the largest of its kind for ECG signals.
 It serves as a widely used benchmark for evaluating the performance of models on 12-lead ECG signals, consisting of $18,885$ patient records, totalling $21,837$ records of $10$-second duration each, collected using Schiller AG devices between 1989 and 1996.
 The dataset is available at two different sampling frequencies: $100Hz$ and $500Hz$.
 In this study, we use the $100Hz$ version to limit the required computational resources.
-The PTB-XL dataset is comprised of three categories: Diagnostic, Form, and Rhythm, amounting to a total of 71 classes.
+PTB-XL dataset is comprised of three categories: Diagnostic, Form, and Rhythm, amounting to a total of 71 classes.
 In this study, we focus on the Diagnostic labelling category, which contains $5$ main categories.
 The dataset is relatively balanced in terms of gender, with $52\%$ male and $48\%$ female patients, and has a wide age range from $0$ to $95$ with a median of $62$ years.